Prerequisite: Intro to Germanic Philology I

 Students are not expected to have prior familiarity with any language other than modern English.
 Coursework involves readings, philological exercises, and the study of short, glossed excerpts from medieval texts.
 The overall aim is to provide a basic familiarity with the methods and subject matter of Germanic philology and to make the medieval and ancient languages and texts that provide the field’s raw data appear less unfamiliar.

-Two 1-hour lectures plus one 2-hour preceptor sessions per week (4hours/week total).
+Two pre-recorded 1-hour lectures plus one 2-hour preceptor sessions per week as assigned (4hours/week total).

 1a Neighbours and Background: Germanic in Context